 - If a runway crash is caused by (or partially caused by) pilot error, crew member negligence or faulty maintenance, the airline and the person (or persons) responsible may be held accountable.

 - If a runway accident is caused by air traffic controller error, liability in the case is different.
 Air traffic controllers are Federal Aviation Administration (FAA) employees.
 A claim involving an error committed by a federal employee has to be filed under the Federal Tort Claims Act (FTCA).

 - If an accident is caused by a faulty part or mechanical failure, a product liability claim can possibly be filed against the parts manufacturer or the airplane’s manufacturer.

 Legal Rights for Victims of Runway Accidents

 If you have been the victim of a runway accident, it is in your best interest to retain an experienced aviation attorney as quickly as possible to ensure that you receive maximum compensation.
 In the weeks following a runway crash, you and your family will be thrust into dealing with questions from the airline, insurance companies and perhaps even authorities, which is why you need an attorney to advocate on your behalf during this difficult time.
 All of the defendants in your case will likely have a strong defense team trying to limit their liability, so it is imperative that you have someone fighting for you.

-The aviation law firm of Baum, Hedlund, Aristei & Goldman has litigated cases on behalf of nearly 700 passengers, crew members and ground workers involved in personal injury and wrongful death claims in the U.S. and around the world.
+The aviation law firm of Baum, Hedlund, Aristei & Goldman has litigated cases on behalf of more than 700 passengers, crew members and ground workers involved in personal injury and wrongful death claims in the U.S. and around the world.
 Our team has over 40 years of aviation accident litigation experience, successfully resolving cases against some of the largest airlines in the world, many of them stemming from airport runway accidents.
 For a free case evaluation with a Baum Hedlund aviation attorney, fill out this form or call 800-827-0087.